 If you take more than the recommended amount of Byetta

 Call your doctor right away if you believe you’ve taken too much Byetta.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 As with any drug, never change your dosage of Byetta without your doctor’s recommendation.
 If you have questions about the dosage of Byetta that’s right for you, talk with your doctor.

 Besides learning about dosage, you may want other information about Byetta.
 These additional articles might be helpful to you: